nestorsokil/goto-url/README.md

 Simple web application to shorten URLs.
 The application can store its data in Redis and in memory (for testing purposes only).

-The purpose is learning to deploy a near-prod-grade k8s cluster along with modern tools.
+The purpose is learning to deploy a k8s cluster along with modern tools.

 See Makefile for deploy options